 Ok, I may exaggerate a little.
 Many Colombians are Catholic so Jesus will be Jesus forever.
 But I think we can say that Football is as much important as religion in Colombia.

 It’s a social/cultural thing.
 It unifies the country and breaks the barriers between poor and rich people.
-Many Colombians know by heart more than one hundred European cities because of the different football leagues.
+Many Colombians know more than one hundred European cities because of the different football leagues.

 When the national team is playing, everyone watches the game.
 Plastic chairs and TV screens are set up on the streets, and Aguila’s caps (Colombia beer) are popping like fireworks.

 Tejo is the national game of Colombia, and it’s also a great excuse to drink some beers with friends.
 Two teams face off by throwing iron disks into a box full of clay.

 The team with the closest iron disks from the center of the box gain points.
 It’s the same spirit as Petanque or curling.

 They add small papers full of gunpowder on the clay.
 You have to target these “little bombs” to get more points and made an explosion with the impact – Like a firecracker.